dmitmel/nglpkg/README.md

+# NGLPKG

+There should be some more text here

-# The Guide To Setting Up NGLPKG
+## The Guide To Setting Up NGLPKG

 1. Run `setup.sh` or `setup.cmd` depending on which is appropriate.